li-zhang1/dynamic-website-with-K8S-EKS/README.md

 ---

-## 4. Create Kubernetes YAML Files and Deploy to EKS
+## 4. Create Kubernetes YAML Files and deploy components to EKS

-You can find the YAML files for Kubernetes deployment and detailed instructions on deploying to EKS [here](https://github.com/li-zhang1/eks-projects).
+You can find the YAML files for Kubernetes deployment and detailed instructions on deploying to EKS [here](https://github.com/li-zhang1/eks-yaml-deployment-files-projects).

 ---